aritter/twitter_download/README.md

 Notes:
 --------------
 - You may need to manually change the link that is printed out for authorization to use https:// instead of http://
+- The time on your computer needs to be set accurately.
+Thanks to Canberk for noting this on the email list.